AliFallahBanadkooki/python-projects/README.md

 with this repo

-# is it normal to skip projects and begin a new course? :
+# is it normal to skip projects and begin a new course?? :
 it's not normal to skip projects because it is the foundation of a dev's future